kerivin/coltejo/content/index.md

 :::

 :::card{:image="/images/empty.png"}
 >"The street was absolutely empty, and I'm sure Marshall wasn't even there that night.
-There was no light in the police station."
+Lights were off."
 >
 >— Quinn
 :::